ryman1/keeweb-wiki/Random-Ideas-and-TODOs.md

-This needs investigation and/or device
+This needs investigation or is hard in some aspect.

 - global auto type hotkey
 - unlock on secure Desktop